aideecano/NYC-Airbnb-Exploratrory-Data-Analysis/README.md

 ## Interactive Map

 An interactive Folium map was also created for the geographic Airbnb listing analysis.
+To interact with the map, download `nyc_airbnb_map.html` and open it locally in a web browser.

 [View/download the interactive NYC Airbnb map](nyc_airbnb_map.html)